ajayarun24/Ajay/README.md

-# ajayka2-singh94-pranavr5-jaylenp2

-Tourist road trip planner
+# Tourist road trip planner

 This program helps create a road trip from one state to another with a variety of algorthms and traversals.
 Given an input and ending state this program will utilize a dataset of attractions in the United States to find the most efficient path while still hitting as many attractions as is possible.
 The algorithms used are Kruskals MST algorithm, BFS, and Dijstrikas algorithm.

-There are a few files/classes that contain the bulk of the codebase and data
+## The location of all major code, data, and results

 1. Data folder
 Inside of this folder are out two datasets: CS225 final project data.csv and data/neighbors-states.csv.
 The first contained the names, coordinates, index, and state of each attraction we are using.
 In the second was data relating to neighboring states in the US as we needed to know which edges our graph needed to have.